binerogroup/documentation/networking/site-to-site-vpn/advanced-configuration.rst

 .. note::

-   Remember that only the IP (range) that you added in **Admin IP ranges** when setting up the VPN will be allowed to login.
+   Remember that only the IP (range) that you added in **Admin IP ranges** when setting up the VPN can login.

-   This is managed via a :doc:`security group </networking/security-groups/index>` which is called ``IPSec-<name>-<random string>_management``, if you've not retained the same IP, you may need to edit the security group.
+   You can update that in the :doc:`security group </networking/security-groups/index>` named ``IPSec-<name>-<random string>_management``, if your public IP address has changed, you may need to edit the security group.

 You would also have gotten an ``admin_password`` output, which is a generated password for your instance.
 This, combined with the username `´admin`` will give you access to the portal.